aloisdeniel/love-pixelmap/README.md

-# pixelmap

 ![Logo](logo.png)

-A tile LÖVE map loader from pixels of an image.
+A tile LÖVE map loader from pixel information of an image.

 ## Example